 The Immerse program at Northwest shares some of the same impulses as Kairos.
 As such, Kent and I have been able to learn from, challenge, and support each other over the past several years.
 One of our goals has been to develop a series of CBTE principles.
 It seems that CBTE programs could be based on the following attributes: collaborative mission, contextual discipleship, integrated outcomes, customized proficiency, mentored teamwork, and holistic assessment.

 Collaborative Mission: The work of CBTE should involve voices outside the walls of any institution.
 In short, the mission is simply the Great Commission, and all of us (churches, denominations, businesses, educators, administrators, parachurch organizations, etc.) are working together.

 Contextual Discipleship: Followers of Jesus are developed within a particular context and that context should inform and shape the journey.

 Integrated Outcomes: Nothing in a CBTE program is “discrete” in the sense that it can be viewed entirely separate from anything else.
 As such, the outcomes are the telos not the discrete competencies (or “targets” in Kairos).

-Customized Mastery: Since everything is integrated and discipleship is contextual, definitions of mastery must be customized as well (i.e. standards of excellence are contextualized).
+Customized Proficiency: Since everything is integrated and discipleship is contextual, definitions of proficiency must be customized as well (i.e. standards of excellence are contextualized).

 Mentored Teamwork: Discipleship happens in community, and relationships carry more authority than roles.
 That means mentor teams co-learn alongside students.

-Holistic Assessment: If we are using integrated outcomes then we must assess everything in a holistic fashion, meaning we need to consider mastery of content, character, and craft as a collective whole.
+Holistic Assessment: If we are using integrated outcomes then we must assess everything in a holistic fashion, meaning we need to consider proficiency of content, character, and craft as a collective whole.